 Another example involves a new program where the startup costs are accurately presented, but the cost of equipment needed later in the year is lowballed.

 The program can't proceed without this equipment, so a mid-year adjustment is requested.
-This game makes the original request appear less costly and more favorable compared to other requests.
-For the requestor, this strategy improves the odds of success, especially against stiff competition from other players.
+This game makes the original request appear less costly and improves the odds of success, especially against stiff competition from other players.
 It also defers part of the expense to a mid-year adjustment, when there is less competition from other requests.

-Budget Low, Mid-Year Grow takes full advantage of the sunk cost fallacy, which is our tendency to continue with an investment we've already made.
+This game takes full advantage of the sunk cost fallacy, which is our tendency to continue with an investment we've already made.
 Budget authorities might justify it by thinking, "Well, we've already spent money on starting up the program, so we might as well follow through" or "We've already hired the new employees, so we have to equip them."